 Types of Bank-Owned Life Insurance Policies

-BOLI policies come in different forms, each with its own features and benefits.
-Understanding these types can help banks choose the most suitable policy for their needs.
+Bank-owned life Insurance (BOLI) policies come in different forms, each with its own features and benefits.
+Understanding these types can help banks select the BOLI policy that best aligns with their strategic objectives.
 Here are the three main types of BOLI policies:

 - General Account: This is the most common and oldest type of BOLI policy.
 The insurance company's general account holds the policy's assets and liabilities.
 The insurer's general account assets often back the policy performance.